TRaSH-Guides/Guides/Remote-Path-Mappings-explained-for-Sonarr-Radarr.md

 To find what you need to put in in your local path you need to know how Radarr is able to access the files your download client downloaded.
 And this can be done in different ways.
-Mounting/Networkshare what ever but Radarr needs to have local access to it so you need to figure this one out your self what's the best way for Radarr to access the download clients downloaded files.
+Mounting/Networkshare what ever but Radarr/Sonarr needs to have local access to it so you need to figure this one out your self what's the best way for Radarr/Sonarr to access the download clients downloaded files.

-The final result will look like this.
+The final result will look something like this.

 ![Qbittorrent Final Result](http://my.jetscreenshot.com/13737/20190126-ngqk-13kb.png)